Case of Juana Rivas: After the sentence

 In April 2021, the Supreme Court reduced the sentence to two and a half years in prison, confirming the penalty of six years of withdrawal of parental authority and the payment of compensation of 12,000 euros for the moral and material damage caused to the father of the minors.

-She entered on a insertion center to go to prison on 11 June, 2021.
-On June 15, 2021, he left the Center to serve his sentence at home with a telematic bracelet, as the General Secretariat of Penitentiary Institutions applied article 86.4 of the Penitentiary Regulations.
+Rivas entered an intake center on June 11, 2021 to begin her prison sentence.
+On June 15, 2021, she left the center to serve her sentence at home with a electronic monitoring bracelet, as the General Secretariat of Penitentiary Institutions applied article 86.4 of the Penitentiary Regulations.

-In the Council of Ministers held on November 16, 2021, Juana Rivas was granted a partial pardon, so her sentence was reduced to a prison term of one year and three months.
-Also, the penalty of disqualification from exercising parental authority is changed for a penalty of 180 days of community service.
+In the Council of Ministers held on November 16, 2021, Rivas was granted a partial pardon, so her sentence was reduced to a prison term of one year and three months.
+Also, the penalty of disqualification from exercising parental authority was changed to a penalty of 180 days of community service.

-In March 2022, the Court of Granada suspended her prison sentence on the condition that she must not commit a new crime for a period of three years and that she has to participate in positive parenting programs.
+In March 2022, the Court of Granada suspended her prison sentence on the condition that she must not commit a new crime for a period of three years and that she participate in positive parenting programs.